 - Letters of support may be submitted by anyone with the exception of the President and Board Chair of UWC-USA.

-Nominations for the 2020 award are now open.
+Nominations for the 2020 award are now open and will close on February 1, 2020.
 Please nominate alumni using the form below.

 2019 – Len Necefer ’07

 2018 – Leonoor “Noor” Cornelissen ’10 (The Netherlands)

 2016 – Dr Julie Lyn Hall ’84 (United Kingdom)